s-a-v-a-n-n-a/4th_semester/Int_microscope/README.md

 **ANNOUNCEMENT**
 ----------------
 In next researches the using of `std::move` and `std::forward will be taken apart`.
+The link to it will appear soon.

 **LITERATURE AND LINKS**
 ------------------------